Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 If checked, the node will accept only boolean true/false values.
 Otherwise, it will try to convert the payload to a logic value true/false (including "on" and "off" values, sent, for example, from HomeAssistant).<br/>

+**Delay evaluation (msec)**

+Delays the evaluation until this time (in milliseconds) is elapsed.
+Each time a message or "topic trigger message" (see **Trigger mode**) arrives, the delay is restarted.<br/>
+This option is useful for debouncing pourposes or simply for adding some delay.<br/>
+For example, you can turn on a light if the room is occupied for a long time, allowing people to fast transit repeatedly, without the need of turning the light on.<br/>
+Another example, if you have many sensors changing state rapidly, you can wait until these sensor reach a quiet state, then evaluate the inputs.<br/>

 **INPUT MSG TO THE NODE**